avigmn/Image_Processing_Project/README.md

-# Movements Recognition using Spatio-Temporal Volumes
+# Actions Recognition using Spatio-Temporal Volumes

 This project is a pure Python implementation of the activity recognition algorithm presented in the 2003 paper: **"Recognizing image 'style' and activities in video using local features and naive Bayes"** by Daniel Keren (Pattern Recognition Letters, 2003).